venoodkhatuva12/chat_services/README.md

 The Exercise
 ============
-This exercise is all about finxing the coding that has been "done" but not really "done".
+This exercise is all about fixing some code, making it ready for production for something that has been "done" but not really "done".
 We need to get the code to live in a healthy, repeatable way.
-There are a number of issues currently:
+But there are a number of issues currently:

  - There is no CI configured yet to build and release the software
- - No much needed load balancing over the SSE service
+ - No much-needed load balancing
- - No nginx configured yet to reverse proxy the services
+ - No reverse proxy for the services
-    - Thus the Access-Control-Allow-Origin: * header is set for local testing on each service, and the index.html has ports hardcoded.
+    - Thus the Access-Control-Allow-Origin: * header is set for local testing on each service, and the index.html in the chat_client_demo module has ports hardcoded.
-    - Also, the Chat Broadcast SSE will need to be load balanced (SSEs leave connections open)
- - the message queue isn't really setup for a production release
+ - the message queue isn't really setup for a production release (passwords, live SSL certs needed etc)
-    - also in ansible, the SSL certs are being checked in for the message queue
+    - also in the ansible config, the SSL certs are being checked in for the message queue
  - Config is hardcoded for both services.
  - no proper logging (only sysout-ing right now)
  - monitoring not even been thought about